typegoose/typegoose/docs/guides/faq.md

 ### I want to the return document with property `id` instead of `_id`

-Mongoose automatically adds a virtual named `id`, use the following for type definitions:
+Mongoose automatically adds a virtual named `id`, use the following for type definitions if it does not already exist:

 ```ts
 class Cat {